 Tuition and Fees Refund: Separate from the return of the Title IV funds discussed above is the schedule of refunds for tuition and fees and for room and board costs, which is set by Multnomah.
 It is possible that after the mandated return of federal Title IV funds process has been implemented, a student might have a balance due to Multnomah when the refund policy is computed.

-Tuition Refund Schedule for Withdrawal from School:
+Tuition Refund and Withdrawal Schedule: